 Now it’s time to mold the mixture into the tab shapes.
 I used a 1-tablespoon cookie scoop for this purpose, but you could also just use a regular tablespoon measuring spoon.
 Scoop each “tab” out onto a baking sheet lined with parchment paper, and allow them to dry for a full 24 hours before using.

 How To Clean A Garbage Disposal

 When I’m ready to clean my garbage disposal, I first throw a handful of ice cubes down the drain and turn it on to remove any gunk.
 Supposedly ice helps to sharpen the blades, as well.
 Then I toss one of these homemade garbage disposal cleaning tabs down in and let it sit for a few minutes.
 I run the disposal again, and it smells clean and fresh!

-If it's still smelling a little funky and/or it's your first time cleaning your disposal, it may need a little extra elbow grease.
-Pull out the seal and give it a good scrub with an old toothbrush, and then repeat the ice and cleaning tab process.
-I've even thrown my seal into the dishwasher with a load of dirty dishes when it's really gross -- works like a charm.
+If it’s still smelling a little funky and/or it’s your first time cleaning your disposal, it may need a little extra elbow grease.
+Pull out the rubber flange and give it a good scrub with an old toothbrush, and then replace it and repeat the ice and cleaning tab process.
+I’ve even thrown my flange into the dishwasher with a load of dirty dishes when it’s really gross — works like a charm.

 I think these would make an awesome practical homemade gift — housewarming, Mother’s Day, etc.